 This is a reference guide for international students and visitors from abroad.
-The information it contains will help you through the transition from your country to Malaysia, and by setting out the opportunities and facilities available at the University of Malaya, should make your stay here both successful and enjoyable.
+The information it contains will help you through the transition from your country to Malaysia, and setting out the opportunities and facilities available at the University of Malaya, should make your stay here both successful and enjoyable.

 Obtaining Permission to enter Malaysia